Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Additional evaluations

-A recent work, EvHDR-GS~\cite{evhdrgs}, uses 3D gaussian splatting as a backbone for the ERGB-based HDR video reconstruction task.
-Though it uses a similar design that RGB CRF is applied after volumetric rendering, it does not consider the image integration process and simply models the RGB CRF with one exponential function $\mathcal{F}(x)=x^a$ during the 2D mapping, while See-NeRF address this two aspects with Eq.~(6) in the main paper and a three-independent MLP-Based RGB CRF model as shown in the Fig.~3 of the main paper.
-Besides, we model the event non-idealities with our event mapping fields.
-Therefore, EvHDR-GS underperforms See-NeRF on both deblurring and HDR tasks, and applying its imaging model to See-NeRF also degrades the performance significantly, as shown in Tab.~\ref{tab:9}.
+\myPara{RGB CRF model of EvHDR-GS~\cite{evhdr-gs}:} Recently, EvHDR-GS uses 3DGS~\cite{3DGS} as a backbone for the ERGB-based HDR video reconstruction task.
+Though it uses a similar design that RGB CRF is applied after volumetric rendering, it does not consider the image integration process and simply models the RGB CRF with one power function $\mathcal{F}(x)=x^a$ for the three color channels during the 2D tone mapping, while See-NeRF address these two aspects with Eq.~(6) in the main paper and a three-independent MLP-Based RGB CRF model, as shown in the Fig.~3 of the main paper.
+Therefore, applying its imaging model to See-NeRF degrades the performance significantly on both HDR and deblurring NVS tasks, as shown in the results of See-NeRF\textsuperscript{Pow} in \cref{tab:9}.